BGR-EGHA/LSAT-Documentation/source/ANALYSIS/ModelManagment/Zoning.rst

 #.
 Update the graphs (4)
 #.
 Apply (10)

-The model info (7) shows an embeded version of the :doc:`Model Info Widget</PROJECT/View/ModelInfo>`
+The model info (7) shows an embedded version of the :doc:`Model Info Widget</PROJECT/View/ModelInfo>`

 Zoning preview (8) and the ROC curve (9) offer a sneak peek at the resulting map.